Skip to content

 In the evolving landscape of translation, both AI and human translators offer valuable contributions, each excelling in different areas.
 While AI translation has made impressive strides in speed and efficiency, delivering accurate results for straightforward tasks, it still grapples with the subtleties and cultural nuances that are integral to high-quality translation.
 Human translators, with their deep understanding of context, style, and cultural sensitivity, continue to be the gold standard, especially in fields where nuance and precision are crucial.

 I also need to stress that using AI for Japanese translation without the knowledge of the target language can hugely deteriorate the potential of your business.
-It’s crucial that you evaluate the output of AI.
+It’s crucial that you evaluate the output of AI always.
 This can be said for any other AI applications.
 It can be catastrophic if you cannot accurately assess the result.

 For complex translations, human translators are unmatched.
 They understand cultural and contextual subtleties in literary works, marketing materials, and specialized legal or medical documents.
 I would argue that any serious business should adopt a mindset that critically challenges the reliability of AI.
 Our ability to convey the intended meaning, tone, and emotional resonance ensures that the translation is not only accurate but also meaningful and impactful.
 This human touch is essential for capturing the essence of the original text and adapting it to the target audience in a way that AI systems currently cannot achieve.